Sunlighter/TypeTraitsLib/README.md

 |`TupleTypeTraits<T, U, V>`|`Tuple<T, U, V>`||
 |`ValueTupleTypeTraits<T, U, V>`|`(T, U, V)`||

 The following traits classes are for containers.
-Hash-based sets and dictionaries are not currently supported.
+There are currently no plans to support hash-based sets and dictionaries.

 | Class Name | Type Traits For | Notes |
 |:----|:--------|:----|